 Position paper for the United Nations General Assembly: Special Session on International Indigenous Affairs

 As a dedicated member of the United Nations’ Special Session on International Indigenous Affairs, the Republic of Rwanda has shown its commitment to tackle its indigenous population issues by adopting Art.
 82 par.
-2 of the Rwandan Constitution in 2003 that ensures proper representation of historically marginalized people in the country’s Senate.
+2 of the Rwandan Constitution in 2003 to ensure proper representation of historically marginalized people in the country’s Senate.
 The Republic of Rwanda will convey its stance and contribute its expertise to find collective solutions when discussing the following topics before the United Nations General Assembly Special Session on International Indigenous Affairs : Indigenous Peoples, Healthcare, Mental Health, and Wellness; Indigenous Land Rights, Climate Change impacts and Environmental Protection of Resources; Indigenous Peoples, Poverty, and Development.

+“We no longer identify people by ethnic names,” said Francine Tumushime, the Director General of Social Affairs and Community Development.
+“They are supported like any other vulnerable people.”

+The Republic of Rwanda wishes to highlight its stance against the recognition of indigenous identity for relevant historical issues (1994 genocide) before the start of the committee.

 Topic I: Indigenous people, Mental Health, and Wellness

-Historically, Rwanda has always been on the deficient side on all matters of healthcare, traditional as well as western.
-Due to its tropical climate, poverty, and people’s widespread ignorance of proper hygienic habits and infection treatment, maternal and infantile mortality, HIV/AIDS, malaria, and tuberculosis are very common, especially for particularly vulnerable populations such as the Batwa tribes, who have been recognized as “historically marginalized people” (HMP) for divisional prevention reasons.
+Historically, Rwanda has always struggled to provide proper healthcare for its citizens, thus resulting in a vulnerable country in terms of diseases, especially true for Rwanda’s historically marginalized people, the Batwa community, who have almost no access to western medicine.

-To tackle its nation’s overall dangerous health issues, the government of Rwanda has prioritized healthcare as a main component of the Vision 2020 program it adopted in 2000, by increasing its investment in healthcare from 1,9% in 1996 to 6,5% of the country’s Gross Domestic Product (GDP) in 2013.
+To tackle its nation’s overall dangerous health issues, the government of Rwanda has prioritized healthcare as a main focus of the Vision 2020 program.
+Adopted in 2000, our investment in healthcare increased from 1,9% in 1996 to 6,5% of the country’s Gross Domestic Product (GDP) in 2013.
 This policy allowed the emergence of several local health insurance systems with prices ranging from 0 to 8 USD per adult depending on the citizens’ income and economic status.
-As of 2014, 90% of the population were covered by this system.
-In recent years, this policy has drastically improved the nation’s healthcare system and popular wellness by increasing average life expectancy from 55,2 to 64,0 years from 2005 to 2013.
-Infantile and maternal mortality have decreased from 106,4 to 52,0 per 1000 live births and the rate of tuberculosis cases has dropped by an estimated 32% overall.
-However, despite recent progress in the healthcare, many Batwa communities don’t have access to this new system and the infantile mortality rate has yet to meet the proper quota for Millennium Development Goals 4-5, per the United Nations Development Programme (UNDP), but is steadily making good progress towards it.
+As of 2014, 90% of the population were covered by this system and life expectancy increased from 55,2 to 64,0 years from 2005 to 2013.
+Plus, infantile and maternal mortality have decreased from 106,4 to 52,0 per 1000 live births and the rate of tuberculosis cases has dropped by an estimated 32% overall.
+However, many Batwa communities don’t have access to this new system and the infantile mortality rate has yet to meet the proper quota for Millennium Development Goals 4-5, per the United Nations Development Programme (UNDP).
 The lack in physicians and medical infrastructure remains a problematic, as the training of medical staff is insufficient to meet the population’s demand.

-In the Republic of Rwanda, the Batwa minority, which numbers around 30,000, is considered uncivilized and ignorant.
+In the Republic of Rwanda, the Batwa minority, which numbers around 30,000, is subject to strong racism and considered (by other ethnicities) inferior beings, which is false, per a report by journalist Nick Ashdown that clearly stated that the Batwa are dignified, intelligent and witty people.
 They are subject to discrimination, ethnic prejudice and general exclusion from the society and thus, prompt to develop mental illness.
-In regards to animosity between different ethic groups, the government of Rwanda enacted Law Number 47/2001 on Prevention, Suppression and Punishment of the Crime of Discrimination and Sectarianism or the Divisionism Law in 1996, that bans identification by ethnicity to prevent further discrimination and racism between Rwandese of the same nation.
+In regards to animosity between different ethic groups, the government of Rwanda enacted Law Number 47/2001 on Prevention, Suppression and Punishment of the Crime of Discrimination and Sectarianism or the Divisionism Law in 1996 banning identification by ethnicity to prevent further discrimination and racism between Rwandese of the same nation.
 However, this well-intentioned policy also prevented the government from directly confronting the Indigenes’ distinct problems such as land rights and living standards.
 Nonetheless, the African Commission’s working group on Indigenous People/Communities reports that the government has already adopted a series of measures to improve living conditions and integration in the society.